Mickey Thompson hired good friend Dave MacDonald to run one of his radical new low-slung racers in the '64 Indy 500.

 Testing continued and Dave MacDonald takes to the track after additional adjustments were made to his #83 car.

 Team owner JC Agajanian, his driver Parnelli Jones, and Dave MacDoanld in what looks to be a serious conversation.

 May 16th, Pole Day!
 Dave MacDonald had called his wife (Sherry) the night before qualifying began and told her they were still sorting

-things out on his car and they had no plans on attemptng to qualify on Pole Day.
-Thompson has a change of heart and decides to give it
+out the car and had no plans on attemptng to qualify on Pole Day.
+Thompson however had a change of heart and decided to give it a go.

-Dave MacDonald is pushed out for his qualifying run.
+Out goes MacDonald in his first-ever Indy 500 qualifying run.
 Photo Dave Friedman

 MacDonald takes the red Ford Sears Allstate Special down pit road and onto the Speedway.